khepin/underscore-partials/README.md

 # Licence

-This software is released under the MIT open source licence
+This software is released under the MIT open source licence.